nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 }
 ```

-This configures migration for all Java sourceset classpath configurations.
+This configures migration for all Java sourceset classpath configurations, Spring Boot production and development-only configurations, and Protobuf plugin configurations.

 Calling `migrate` on a `java` project is equivalent to calling:
 ```